fin-hypergrid/core/README.md

 # JSON behavior

+By far the most common behavior to use will be the JSON behavior.
+If you're not sure which one to start with, select this one.

 ## Populating a JSON behavior with data

 To populate the json behavior with data simply provide hypergrid with an array of same shaped objects.